-Leather faux effect requires the semi-prompt removal of the glaze.
+The leather faux effect requires the semi-prompt removal of the glaze.
 This is why you should make alternating work regions that are equally spaced apart.
-A good rule of thumb is to make work panels 28” wide to 48” wide.
-For the vertical spacing between squares-3′-4′ high.
+A good rule of thumb is to make work panels 28” wide to 48” wide with a vertical spacing between squares-3′-4′ high.

 Make Your Grid

 Using your measured level, make your work regions using a light pencil action.
-After you have marked your entire room off in work regions, mask of the sections with masking tape.
+After you have marked your entire room off in work regions, mask off the sections with masking tape.